JoshCooley/spotify-player/docs/config.md

 More details on the above configuration options can be found under the [Librespot wiki page](https://github.com/librespot-org/librespot/wiki/Options).

+**Note on `backend_device`**: The `backend_device` option allows you to specify the name of the audio device to use for playback.
+The available devices and their names depend on the audio backend being used by `librespot`.

 ### Layout configurations

 The layout of the application can be adjusted via these options.